 For more information and updates on Snapchat, see the Snapchat blog.

 GDS does not have a TikTok account.
 More than half of the user base is younger than 35, which is not our primary audience, and its purpose does not align with our communication objectives.

 Channel guides - how GDS uses Twitter, LinkedIn, Instagram, Flickr, YouTube

 When we link to content in tweets, we display the full URL links so users can see where they are being taken to.
-We do this because the way GOV.UK links are formatted means that they include a description of the content itself and show where the user will arrive to view the content.
+We do this because the way GOV.UK links are formatted means that they include a description of the content itself, and show where the user will arrive next.

 This is important when it comes to building trust.
 It also reduces the chances of link corruption.
 URL-shortening services such as bit.ly or ow.ly should be avoided.

-82% of UK Twitter users access the platform via mobile.
-This has huge implications for the content you develop.
+Approximately 80% of UK Twitter users access the platform via mobile.
+This has huge implications for the content we develop.
 No one wants to view a complicated infographic on a phone screen.
-Also consider video format - square posts with subtitles work well.
-Consider how users will view your content in the news feed.
-Look at Twitter size guidelines.

 Government departments can track awareness and engagement for campaigns through hashtags.
 There are many free and low-cost tools available to do this (such as Keyhole, hashtracking.com and Tweetreach).

 Auto-generated clickable Twitter Cards work well for promoting links.
 If you’re tweeting a link to a GOV.UK blog, most blog posts will auto-generate this if there’s an image within the post.

 The following tweet is an example of where a link in a tweet has generated a clickable Twitter card.